 INSIDE: Are you curious about how to milk a goat?
 Watch the full unedited goat milking video below and then follow the step by step instructions including pictures.
 This is one of many great resources in our raising goats page!

-Are you curious what it takes to milk a goat?
+Are you curious about what it takes to milk a goat?

 Watch the video below as Delci takes you through the milking process from beginning to end including: